 * 100% compatible with the entire collection of our all-new, patented Lightning™ Series automatic lock-on air chucks (available separately as add-on attachments to this gauge).

 - Trailers, Campers, & RVs

 - Much more!

-- Professional accuracy - trusted by countless mechanics & performance tested, certified, and calibrated accurate to ANSI 2A Standards (±0.50% full scale) with professional equipment at our NIST accredited industrial facility, ensuring precise pressure readings up to 100 PSI with display readout resolution to 0.10 PSI.
+Professional accuracy - trusted by countless mechanics & performance tested, certified, and calibrated accurate to ASME B40.7 Grade 2A Standards (±0.50% full scale) with professional equipment at our industrial facility, ensuring precise pressure readings up to 100 PSI with display readout resolution to 0.10 PSI.

 360° swivel air chuck - the end of the air hose offers a fully rotational connector that features industrial-grade 1/4" NPT threading, allowing you to connect any compatible air chuck to this gauge.
 Included in this set is our Advanced Angled Tire Air Chuck (add-on air chucks can be purchased separately).